hundredrabbits/thebook/north_pacific_logbook.md

 I bought boxes of snack bars in Japan before leaving, as filler for our ditch bag but also as a night-time snack.
 A few weeks ago, we started rationing them so they'd last till our arrival in Canada.
 Devine cut them into 6 pieces and placed the slices in a jar for easy access.
 In the beginning, we were wolfing down entire bars, initially out of hunger, and then as a way to keep awake, but eventually out of boredom.
 We try and be more reasonable now, we get 3 slices per night, each.

+We passed the 3,704 km (2000 nm) left milestone, exciting!

 ## The burden of electronics

 Nowadays, sailboats come with an increasing number of complicated electronics.
 In truth, these modern conveniences don't save us anything, and they take more than they give.
 Proprietary hardware and miniaturized systems prevents people from attempting repairs themselves, it turns users into consumers, effectively binding them to services on land.
 Throughout our travels, we've met many sailors stuck in port for weeks and weeks, waiting for replacement parts from companies overseas.